What People Say About Me

 • Disability Expert: A person with knowledge of how disabilities affect people’s ability to carry out daily activities.

 A DWP presenting officer may also attend to explain why the Department for Work and Pensions made their original decision.
 If they attend, they may ask you questions or respond to your evidence.
+Further information about how the first tier social security tribunal works can be found here: First Tier Social Security Tribunal

 To file an appeal: